DashDevs Blog Fintech CBDC for Fintech Builders: Pros, Cons, and Real-World Examples

 Privacy Concerns

 A retail CBDC linked to verified identities creates a complete, central record of every transaction made by every user.
 Different architectures attempt to address this — the ECB’s digital euro design prevents the Eurosystem from directly tracking user balances or payment patterns, with pseudonymisation and encryption for online payments.
-But technical privacy protections are only as robust as the governance frameworks that enforce them.
+In the EU, that architecture must also satisfy GDPR: data minimisation, purpose limitation, and clear rules on who can access transaction metadata and under what legal basis.
+Technical privacy protections are only as robust as the governance frameworks that enforce them.

 Pressure on Commercial Bank Deposits